 Side Effects of Oolong Tea Extract

-Despite providing a laundry list of health benefits, oolong tea extract certainly isn’t perfect.
-Like most supplements, it does come with some common, but minor side effects.
+Despite providing a laundry list of health benefits, oolong tea extract isn’t perfect.
+Like most supplements, it comes with some common but minor side effects.
+Some include:

 Because oolong tea contains caffeine, it isn’t uncommon to deal with headaches after consumption.
-Moreover, those who suffer from severe anxiety may want to avoid consuming oolong tea, as the caffeine can also cause one to overreact to situations of high stress (x).
+Those who suffer from severe anxiety may want to avoid consuming oolong tea, as the caffeine can also cause one to overreact to high-stress situations. (x)